chiragkyal/redhat-blogs/cert-manager-multi-arch.md

-## Create Multi-Architecture Images for Cross-Platform Applications
+## Explore Multi-Architecture Images for Cross-Platform Applications

 In the ever-evolving world of technology, the ability to deploy applications seamlessly across multiple platforms is no longer a luxury, but a necessity.
 As developers, we are often faced with the challenge of ensuring our applications run efficiently, not just on one type of hardware, but on a diverse range of architectures - from x86 servers in a data center, to ARM-based IoT devices, and everything in between.
 With multi-architecture images we can simplify this process.